MoS$_2$ flake as a van der Waals homostructure: luminescence properties and optical anisotropy: Introduction

 Transition metal dichalcogenides (TMDC) are among the main materials for modern physics of two-dimensional (2D) semiconductors since 2005, when it was demonstrated that stable free-standing atomic crystals can be obtained by micromechanical cleavage (exfoliation)~\cite{NG}.
 Among the TMDC family, the molybdenum disulfide (MoS$_2$) occupies a special place as one of the most studied layered compound which in addition is stable under ambient conditions and can be easily synthesized.
 The 2D MoS$_2$ was investigated for various applications in nanophotonics owing its unique features such as the extremely high exciton binding energy of hundreds of meV and the radiation time of a few picoseconds~\cite{ExcinTMD,Durnev}.
 Moreover, van der Waals (vdW) heterostructures~\cite{Geim} containing MoS$_2$ monolayers were successfully created~\cite{Vertandinplane,Inter,2DTMDS}.
 These provide an ideal platform for both fundamental research and new device invention.

 Theoretically, it has been predicted that the band gap of bulk MoS$_2$ is indirect being in the near infrared range ($\sim$1.3 eV)~\cite{Mattheiss}, whereas the band gap of a 2D monolayer is direct ($\sim$1.8 eV) and occurs at the high-symmetry point K~\cite{Electronic,Elstruc} of the Brillouin zone.
 It is important to emphasize that the absorption spectra measured in multilayer MoS$_2$ plates have two strong resonances in the 1.8-2.1 eV range, associated with A and B direct excitons~\cite{Evans,NevEv}.
 As expected, no features were observed near the indirect band gap.
 However, an unexpected fact is the lack of data on near-band-edge emission in the bulk MoS$_2$ crystals that might be near 1.3 eV.
 Only weak PL lines attributed to intercalated halogen atoms and deep donor centers were previously observed between 0.8 and 1.2 eV~\cite{Kulyuk}.
-The development of the micro-photoluminescence (micro-PL) spectroscopy, which provides a much higher excitation power, made it possible to obtain experimental confirmation of the transformation of the band structure in the monolayer limit.
+The development of the micro-photoluminescence spectroscopy, which provides a much higher excitation power required to detect indirect band-gap radiation, made it possible to obtain experimental confirmation of the transformation of the band structure in the monolayer limit.
 It showed that a monolayer does exhibit one emission band near 1.9 eV, while stacks of few monolayers (up to 6) demonstrated both direct and indirect PL bands at 1.9 eV and 1.3 eV of much lower intensity~\cite{Mak,Splendiani}.
 It was suggested that the presence of the disorder in the investigated natural crystals provides the broadening of PL spectra~\cite{polish,AdMat}.
 Mechanical stress can also lead to polarization splitting of the exciton peaks~\cite{Mitioglu2018}.
 Our recent micro-PL studies showed that such two PL bands exist in nanostructures consisting of several tens of monolayers; however, indirect radiation is completely extinguished at low temperatures~\cite{Shubina}.
 This phenomenon, which requires further study, is probably associated with the temperature balance between fast direct and slow indirect exciton transitions, as well as with the possible contribution of dark exciton states~\cite{Smirnova}.
 One can assume that modern spectroscopy can shed light on the optical properties of bulk structures with hundreds or thousands of monolayers, which are the parent materials for 2D nanostructures.
+Additionally, layered TMDCs naturally possess a giant optical anisotropy in the wide spectral range between the in-plane directions and $c$-axis, which can be useful for on-chip polarization conversion~\cite{natureL}.